FayneAldan/ArtemisWaypointMigrator/README.md

 Deno will prompt you to give the following permissions:

 - Read access to your waypoints file in your legacy instance
-- (Optional) Network access to `sessionserver.mojang.com`, which is only used to format your UUID into an easier to read username
+- (Optional) Network access to `playerdb.co`, which is only used to format your UUID into an easier to read username
 - ~~If you choose to save to the Artemis config automatically:~~ (Soon™️)
   - ~~Read and write access to your config file in your Artemis instance~~